kimulaco/vanilla-smoothie/README.md

 Use yarn to download packages and run scripts.

-Before creating a pull request, execute `yarn lint` and make sure there are no syntax errors.
+Before creating a Pull requests, execute `yarn test` and check the operation of the library.

 ```shell
 # Install packages